EngineerGuy314/JAWBONE/README.md

 This is an evolution of my  [pico-WSPRer](https://github.com/EngineerGuy314/pico-WSPRer) project.
 It is very similar except JAWBONE uses the MS5351 clock generator chip instead of abusing the RP2040's internal PLL oscillator.
 Also, this project is only intended to be used with a custom PCB, there is no longer an option to assemble it from a RaspberryPi Pico and external components (it is probably still possible, but not tested or documented).
 For now please continue to reference the [pico-WSPRer Wiki](https://github.com/EngineerGuy314/pico-WSPRer/wiki/pico%E2%80%90WSPRer-(aka-Cheapest-Tracker-in-the-World%E2%84%A2)) because most of the information there is still relevant to JAWBONE.

+Pre-compiled uf2 file is in the /build folder.
+EasyEda project file and gerbers, bom, PnP etc in the /PCB folder.

 ![jawbone](https://github.com/user-attachments/assets/c03d8802-0c34-4173-b809-a5d2d00af5f1)

 fully assemble tracker weights only 2.2 gram